brycv/openbsd-scripts/README.md

 ### cvsn.sh

-This script simple checks out whatever version of the OpenBSD source tree is specified in the variables of the script.
+This script simply checks out whatever version of the OpenBSD source tree is specified in the variables of the script.

 ### build_stable.sh